-In-Kind Expenditure Benefitting Multiple Committees: Reporting Requirement
+In-Kind Expenditure Benefitting Multiple Committees: Reporting Requirement a cost of \$500.

-Jane Doe is a candidate for state senate and is holding a fundraiser for herself.
-Featured guests at the fundraiser are the two house candidates in her senate district from the same political party, Tom Jones and Fred Brown.
-Jane mails an invitational flyer to a district-wide list of potential supporters at a cost of \$500.
 Because both Tom and Fred are also on the ballot, Jane's invitation benefits their candidacies as well.
 Her \$500 expenditure is reported for each candidate which includes the committee name and amount apportioned to each candidate.
-In this example the amount apportioned to each of their districts is one-half the size of Jane's.
+In this example the amount apportioned to each candidate is \$125, as each of their districts is one-half the size of Jane's.